-First Lutheran stands apart from many public and private schools by offering an extensive program of courses and opportunities that expand student learning and educational experiences beyond the
+First Lutheran stands apart from many public and private schools by offering an extensive program of courses and opportunities that expand student learning and educational experiences beyond the standard curriculum.

 Recognizing the importance of reading to a students' academic success, First Lutheran offers programs to help students at all reading levels to strengthen their skills in reading and comprehension.

 - The online Accelerated Reader (AR) makes independent reading more effective for students in fifth through eighth grades by personalizing reading practice to the individual students' current level.
 Teachers can monitor, manage and assess students’ independent reading practice skills through the AR program.

 - First Lutheran has a reading specialist on staff to provide individualized support to students needing assistance in reading.

 First Lutheran teachers provide direction and assistance to students in quarterly after-school homework clinics.

 Middle School Math